powerclear/hUMAN-CORE-GENE-DUPLICONs/README.md

 # TerminalCheckMarket

-Check status of the your crypto/s
+Check status of the your crypto/stock in yo